zorro-del-caribe/ship-hold/doc/querybuilders.md

   })
   .build() // { text: 'INSERT INTO "users" ( "name", "age" ) VALUES ( \'Laurent\', 29 ) RETURNING *', values: [] }
 ```

 ### Update query builder

 Parameters: (table name) the table to update.
-If you use the service model method, the related table will be automatically added
+If you use the service model method, the related table will be automatically added.

-Returns: an update query builder
+Returns: an update query builder.

 Example:

 ```Javascript